Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 **Why Split Data?**

 If we train and test on the same data, the model memorizes answers instead of learning patterns.
-This is **overfitting**—great performance on training data, terrible on new patients.
+This is **overfitting**great performance on training data, terrible on new patients.

 **Our Split:**
 - **Training (70%):** Model learns from this data